GameJams-butnamealreadytaken/ZZType/README.md

 Game made during Kenney Jam 2019 with theme "Unlikely Combinations".

+## Play:
+You can launch main.lua with LÖVE : https://love2d.org/

+There is downloable .love and .exe on itch.io page : https://s1l3nce.itch.io/zztype

 ## Goal:

 Protect your base by destroying every meteors before they reach it